samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Wondrous Item, Uncommon (Requires Attunement)*

-If you’re hit by an attack roll made with a Ranged or [Thrown](/sources/dnd/free-rules/equipment#Thrown) weapon while wearing these gloves, you can take a Reaction to reduce the damage by 1d10 plus your Dexterity modifier if you have a free hand.
+If you're hit by an attack roll made with a Ranged or [Thrown](/sources/dnd/free-rules/equipment#Thrown) weapon while wearing these gloves, you can take a Reaction to reduce the damage by 1d10 plus your Dexterity modifier if you have a free hand.
 If you reduce the damage to 0, you can catch the ammunition or weapon if it is small enough for you to hold in that hand.

 ### [Gloves of Swimming and Climbing](/magic-items/4647-gloves-of-swimming-and-climbing)